hursh-shah/ecopact/README.md

 # Ecopact (Next.js + Gemini)

 Rate Amazon product links for environmental friendliness and suggest greener alternatives.
 Built with Next.js 14, Tailwind, and Google Gemini.
-All Next.js code in root directory next-app, with other files saved for archiving purposes from a Hackathon.
+All Next.js code in root directory next-app, with other files saved for archiving purposes.

+Winner of the 450 participant HackBytes II ($46,000 in prizes)

 ## Quickstart